DiegoQuesadaDEV/api-aviones/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ## About my API
-This is an API Rest developed in Laravel using Laravel Sanctum Authentication and totally functional CRUD with relational tables with protected api routes.
+This is an API Rest developed in Laravel using Laravel Sanctum Authentication and totally functional CRUD with protected api routes.